-IMPORTANT: Due to the great demand that this trek has, the Peruvian government regulations in its eagerness to protect the Inca road network has LIMITED access to the Inca trail for four days to 500 people per day being approximately 180 tourists, and the rest of personal of Help (guides, cooks, and porters).
+Important: Due to the great demand for this trek, the Peruvian government, in its eagerness to protect the Inca road network, has limited access to the Inca trail for four days to 500 people per day, approximately 180 tourists and the rest of the help (guides, cooks, and porters).

 In that sense, If you want to do the excursion from October to January, we recommend making your reservation more than three months in advance and with 6 to more months of anticipation for March to September because of the quotas for this season.
 The tickets run out very fast.